 The world economic slowdown, which may reduce forecast oil revenue, could undermine budget execution in 2013.
 But the country’s sizeable foreign exchange reserves and the adjustment machinery in the budget give the government plenty of room to absorb external shocks from erratic oil prices.
 Some of the oil revenue deposited in a BEAC stabilisation account can also be used when the oil price falls below the projected budget price.

 Table 3: Public Finances (percentage of GDP)

-In the medium term, the BCAS’s monetary policy will continue to aim for price stability.
-Conservative central bank policies and the moderate government budget should keep inflation at 4.9% in 2012 and 3.1% in 2013.
+In the medium term, the BEAC’s monetary policy will continue to aim for price stability.
+The cautious monetary policy of the central bank, like the government’s prudent budget policy, will help keep inflation at 4.2% in 2013 and 2.9% in 2014.

 Economic Cooperation, Regional Integration & Trade

 Congo’s trade policy is largely determined by its membership of the Central African Economic and Monetary Community (CEMAC), whose customs laws, common external tariff and general preferential tariff regulations it applies.
 CEMAC’s tariff nomenclature has four brackets: 5%, 10%, 20% and 30%.
 The simple mean of the most-favoured-nation tariff is 18.7%, while tariff protection for agricultural products (World Trade Organization definition) is 23%.
 Congo accepts its obligations under the IMF’s Article VIII about current international transactions.
 So the tariff regime is fairly transparent and predictable, without formal non-tariff barriers, even if trading or importing some items, such as mineral water, sugar, flour and rice, is under licence.